Coronavirus in the US: Stimulus checks begin arriving as economic damage piles up

 U.S. manufacturing output dropped 6.3% last month, led by plunging production at auto factories, which have shut down entirely.

-As of last week, some 17 million people in the U.S. had been thrown onto the unemployment rolls because of the crisis.
+As of last week, some 17 million Americans had been thrown onto the unemployment rolls.

+A day after Nevada's governor said he was nowhere near restarting parts of the state's idled economy, Las Vegas Mayor Carolyn Goodman made an impassioned plea for reopening her city, saying it is withering with tourists staying home and conventions and businesses closed.

+"The longer we wait to do this, the more impossible it will become to recover," Goodman said.

 "This arbitrary blanket spread of shutting down businesses, about putting all of these workers out of business, is just a disaster," said Meshawn Maddock, a member of the Michigan Conservative Coalition, which organized the rally.
 "And people are sick and tired of it."

-New York Mayor Bill de Blasio, a liberal Democrat, told Fox News he intends to move cautiously.

-"In this case, I'll call myself a conservative," said de Blasio, whose city's death toll now tops 10,000.
-"Look, I want to see people back to work as much as anyone.
-I feel it urgently.
-But we've got to secure the health and safety first of all New Yorkers and, obviously, all Americans. ...
-We get one chance to get it right."
+Whitmer said she was "really disappointed" to see protesters close together without masks.

+"I saw someone handing out candy to little kids barehanded. ...
+We know that this rally endangered people," Whitmer said.
+"This kind of activity will put more people at risk and, sadly, it could prolong the amount of time we have to be in this posture."

-Foreign leaders, meanwhile, rushed to the defense of the World Health Organization after Trump vowed to cut off payments to the U.N. agency for not sounding the alarm over the virus sooner.
+Foreign leaders, meanwhile, rushed to the defense of the World Health Organization after Trump vowed to halt U.S. payments to the U.N. agency for not sounding the alarm over the virus sooner.

 Coronavirus in the US: Stimulus checks begin arriving as economic damage piles up